Scraynor/academic-kickstart/content/home/projects.md

 Right now, I'm in the process of building a site with more detailed and accessible information on my research.
 Until then, feel free to take a look at the following:

+- Here is my paper on [Brauer categories and circuit algebras](files/COWebV1.pdf).
+(There are still a couple of references missing, and it's being read again for typos.)
-- This is the most up-to-date version of my paper on a [distributive law for modular operads](files/MO210412.pdf).
+- Here is the most up-to-date version of my paper on a [distributive law for modular operads](files/MO210412.pdf) (CSMs) to appear in Advances in Mathematics.

 - Here are some Australian Category Seminar talk slides on work extending that paper:
 [Graphs and nerves for circuit operads](files/2020_10_21_AusCat_circuits.pdf), 21 October 2020,